March 20, 2019, 9:30 a.m.

 Roger Ockrent Room (Chateau)

-Maryam, a Senior Data Scientist at BBC News, gives a hands-on demonstration of the use of data science to add context to election results.
+Maryam, a Data Scientist at BBC News, gives a hands-on demonstration of the use of data science to add context to election results.
 Share her experiences of the excitement of election night analysis in the newsroom, and learn of the pitfalls when producing analyses for a mass audience.

 Public scrutiny and understanding of election results are both crucial in a transparent democracy.
 Metrics such as vote share, swing and turnout are reliable indicators of a party’s success at the ballot box, but do not explain which demographic groups may be driving large swings or unexpected results.